gitops-tools/tekton-ci/README.md

  * Provide support for calling other Tekton tasks.
  * Support for service-broker bindings
  * HTTP hook endpoint to trigger pipelineruns automatically
+ * Automatic Volume creation
+ * Move away from the bespoke YAML definition to a more structured approach (easier to parse).